GIScience/gis-training-resource-center/content/GIS_AA/en_qgis_historical_impact_assessment_sudan.md

 The assumption is that later after the event, the picture of what happens becomes clearer, thus the data report is more reliable.
 This means., if you have multiple similar datasets containing similar data, chose the newer one.

-In this example, the later map from the [13th of November](https://reliefweb.int/report/sudan/sudan-situation-report-13-nov-2020-enar) shows more affected people for instance in Central Darfur the the map publihsed on the [9th of November](https://reliefweb.int/report/sudan/sudan-situation-report-9-nov-2020-enar).
+In this example, the later map from the [13th of November](https://reliefweb.int/report/sudan/sudan-situation-report-13-nov-2020-enar) shows more affected people for instance in Central Darfur the the map published on the [9th of November](https://reliefweb.int/report/sudan/sudan-situation-report-9-nov-2020-enar).

 ::::{grid} 2